electra13x7777/i3mpd/README.md

 * LeftMouseButton : next

 ### Features
-* Reformats metadata to be complient with what can be outputed in i3blocks
+* Reformats metadata to be compliant with what can be outputed in i3blocks
 * Displays song controls `❲ ⏮  (⏵) ⏭ ❳` dynamically depending on playback state
 * Displays Current Song (Artist : Album - Song)